radiohyperactivity/tasmota-aprs/README.md

 ### `CALL`

-The call sign the script will accept messages for.
-Can be a proper call sign or up to 7 alphanumeric characters.
+The callsign the script will accept messages for.
+Can be a proper callsign or up to 7 alphanumeric characters.

 #### Example